killeenhanson/killeenhanson.github.io/_posts/2011-02-02-graduation.md

 title: Graduation and Other Poems
 label: Writing
 tags: Illustration Writing Book
 description: "How do you remember a friendship?
-An accordion book and chapbook inspired by conversations with a dear friend. <br/><br />
+An accordion book and chapbook inspired by conversations with a dear friend."
-veneer, thread, leather, glue"
 categories:
 - Illustration
 - Poetry